Dr-Lab1/php-package-creation-with-composer/README.md

 * Install a new laravel app to test your package.

-* Faites cette commande composer
+* Make this Composer command

         composer require orange/orangemoney